tmenguy/ha-solcast-solar/README.md

 >
 > Uninstalling the Oziee version then installing this one, or simply downloading this one over that one will preserve the history and configuration.
 >
-> If you **uninstalled** the Oziee version, and then installed this version, then you will likely need to re-select to use Solcast Solar as the source of Forecast Production for your Energy Dashboard.
+> If you **uninstalled** the Oziee version, and then installed this version, then you will likely need to re-select to use Solcast Solar as the source of forecast production for your Energy dashboard.

 Version Change Notes: See [below](#changes).